The Bankrate promise

 How to qualify for Public Service Loan Forgiveness

-Before your loans are forgiven, you first need to know if you qualify for PSLF.
-You’ll need to work full time for a qualifying employer, have Direct Loans under an income-driven repayment plan and have made 120 qualifying payments to get the remainder of your loans forgiven.
+Before your loans are forgiven, check to see if you qualify for PSLF.
+You’ll need to work full time for a qualifying employer, have Direct Loans under an income-driven repayment plan and make 120 qualifying payments to get the remainder of your loans forgiven.

-Qualifying employment means that you work for any government agency at the federal, state, local or tribal level.
-You can also work for 501(c)3 nonprofit organizations or volunteer for AmeriCorps or Peace Corps.
+Qualifying employment means that you work for any U.S. government agency at the federal, state, local or tribal level.
+You can also work for 501(c)(3) nonprofit organizations or volunteer for AmeriCorps or the Peace Corps.